19hours/sg-statutes/Acts/Companies Act.md

 202(1)

-Application for relief from requirements as to form and content of accounts and reports
+Application for relief from requirements as to form and content of financial statements and directors’ statements

 $50